 Genital Herpes Symptoms

-Signs of genital herpes tend to develop within three to seven days of skin-to-skin contact with an infected person.
-Genital herpes infections look like small blisters or ulcers (round areas of broken skin) on the genitals.
+Early symptoms and signs of genital herpes tend to develop within 3 to 7 days of skin-to-skin contact with an infected person.
+This 3 to 7 day period is known as the incubation period.
+Genital herpes infections look like a rash composed of small blisters or ulcers (round areas of broken skin) on the genitals.
 Each blister or ulcer is typically only 1 to 3 millimeters (1/32 inch to 1/8th inch) in size, and the blisters or ulcers tend to be grouped into "crops."
 Usually the blisters form first, then soon open to form ulcers.
 Herpes infections may be painless or slightly tender.
 In some people, however, the blisters or ulcers can be very tender and painful.

 Location of genital herpes

 First outbreak of genital herpes

 The first genital herpes outbreak is usually the most painful, and the initial episode may last longer than later outbreaks.
 Symptoms may last for 2 to 4 weeks.

 Some people develop other signs of genital herpes infection, particularly with the first episode including:

 Medically Reviewed by a Doctor on 12/11/2015

 What symptoms and signs did you experience with genital herpes?

 What were effective treatments for your genital herpes?